 If you're new to the world of customer journey mapping, you might be feeling a little overwhelmed by all the terminology.
 Sometimes it feels like you recognise the words, but they don't mean what you thought.
 Don't worry – we feel the same way too!
 That's why we talk about stories and characters – these are concepts everybody understands.
 But until everybody starts talking our language, there will always be some confusion.
 So we've written this guide to try and clear things up a little.
-We will be adding to it and refining it constantly over time.
+We'll keep adding to it and refining it, so it might be a good idea to bookmark it and use it as your jumping-off point when you need to convince or inform other stakeholders.

 Hope it helps – and if there's anything else you'd like us to cover, get in touch.